tianyu0207/PEBAL/docs/before_start.md

 ### checkpoints

-we follow [Meta-OoD](https://github.com/robin-chan/meta-ood) and use the deeplabv3+ checkpoint in [here](https://github.com/NVIDIA/semantic-segmentation/tree/sdcnet). you'll need to put it in **"ckpts/pretrained_ckpts"** directory, and
+we follow [Meta-OoD](https://github.com/robin-chan/meta-ood) and use the deeplabv3+ checkpoint in [here](https://github.com/NVIDIA/semantic-segmentation/tree/sdcnet). you'll need to put it in "ckpts/pretrained_ckpts" directory, and
-**please note downloading the checkpoint before running the code is necessary in our approach.**
+**please note that downloading the checkpoint before running the code is necessary for our approach.**

 for training, simply execute